Mummanajagadeesh/hw-multiply-and-accumulate-units-verilog/README.md

 * **CSA accelerates accumulation**, deferring carry propagation to the last stage.
 * The **MBE–CSA pair** represents a high-performance datapath style well-suited for MAC-intensive workloads.

-Future pairs will explore alternative multipliers (array, Wallace, Dadda) and adders (carry-lookahead, Kogge-Stone, etc.) to compare design trade-offs in VLSI contexts
+Future pairs will explore alternative multipliers (array, Wallace, Dadda) and adders (carry-lookahead, Kogge-Stone, etc.) to compare design trade-offs in VLSI contexts.